 RALPH HODGSON.
 The Last Blackbird and Other Lines.
 George Allen, London 1907.
 First edition, first issue.
 Slim 8vo.
 95pp.
 Russet cloth lettered in gold at spine and upper board.
 Top edge gilt (as required for this first issue), others rough-trimmed.
 A little light wear to spine ends and corner tips, and just a touch of browning to endpapers.
 Very good.
 Contemporary former owner gift inscription inked to the head of the front free endpaper.
 Twenty-six poems, the author’s uncommon first collection of verse. £50

 RALPH HODGSON.
-The Skylark and other poems.
+The Skylark and Other Poems.
 Macmillan, London 1959.
 The first trade edition, following a limited edition of 350 copies printed at the Curwen Press and published a year earlier.
 8vo.
 85pp.
 Contemporary former owner name and date inked to the front free endpaper, else a fine copy in very good dust wrapper, lightly rubbed at the head of the spine panel.
 Thirty-two poems: the author’s complete verse output since the publication of his collection Poems 1917, plus an index of first lines. £10

 MICHAEL HOFMANN.
 Acrimony.
 Poems.
 Faber, London 1986.
 First edition – this copy signed by the author on the title page.
 8vo.
 79pp.
 Some tanning to lesser-quality paperstock, else a fine copy in fine dust wrapper.
 Forty-four poems, the author’s second collection of verse, for which he was awarded the Geoffrey Faber Memorial Prize. £35